kohutovic/febus-rules/02-equipment.md

 #### Head

-1. An undamaged mask that is approved by the FIE (1600N resistance) is mandatory.
+1. An undamaged mask that is approved by the FIE (CE level 2, 1600N resistance) is mandatory.

 2. Back of head protection and cervical spine protection is mandatory.